ORDERING INFORMATION

 SELECT THE MODE OF HPLC to use with Different Types of Compounds:

 RP - Reversed-Phase The Diamond Hydride phase is primarily suited for polar compounds and thus has limited use in the Reversed-Phase (RP) mode.
+This type of method is not recommended for this column.

-ANP - Aqueous Normal-Phase: Use this column for compounds with two or more primary or secondary amines and two or more hydroxyl groups, as well as organic acids.
+ANP - Aqueous Normal-Phase: Use this column for compounds with two or more primary or secondary amines or two or more hydroxyl groups, as well as organic acids.
 Amino acids, polar metabolites and peptides are typical compounds for analyses with this column.
 Some examples of easily retained molecules are shown below:

 Meglutol_Graphic Methionine and Glutamic Acid Graphic Demoic_acid_structure_graphic